 There is widespread demand for access to medicinal cannabis products by patients.
-Yet very few Australian doctors currently prescribe CBD-derived medications.
+Yet very few Australian doctors currently prescribe cannabinoid-derived medications.
 Will emerging clinical trial evidence reduce the reluctance of GPs to prescribe these medications?
 In this blog, we’ll provide a basic overview of setting up a clinical research trial for medicinal cannabis.
 Reading time: 3 to 4 minutes.

 Clinical Trials: Setting up Your Cannabis Research Study

 - The hesitancy surrounding doctor-prescribed cannabis products is intrinsically linked to:

 - limited clinical evidence concerning the efficacy and safety of medicinal cannabis